 The private prison where Montgomery was incarcerated was not set up for wheelchair access.
 Montgomery ended up with a bedsore that contracted infections which ultimately led to the removal of one of his legs, and nearly his death.

-He had been in his mid-20s at the time and earning a good living rebuilding engines in a garage his father had designed for him to work in from his wheelchair.
-His deceased father had built the home for him and his mother and prosecutors had offered him what he had considered to be an unreasonable plea agreement; the charges would be dropped in exchange for Montgomery handing over the rights to his home.
+He had been in his mid-20s at the time and earning a good living rebuilding engines in a garage his late father had designed for him to work in from his wheelchair.
+His father had built the home for him and his mother and prosecutors had offered him what he had considered to be an unreasonable plea agreement; the charges would be dropped in exchange for Montgomery forfeiting the property.
 He refused, and took the case to court and lost.
 His sentence was eventually reduced and Montgomery died at home years later.

 “I had heard about Jimmie because Norma was putting out press releases.
 When I read one in Tulsa World, I called her.
 Six months later, I got busted and I called her again,” Will says.